ykray/dev_portfolio/projects/clevercat.md

 ![clevercat-screenshot](/assets/clevercat-ss.png)

-Independently built **Clevercat** as my final project for _Principles of Database Systems_ at NYU, going beyond basic requirements and adding a variety of additional features including _user-session management_, _SQLi mitigation_, _search by scope & relevancy_, and more.
+**Clevercat** was independently developed as my final project for _Principles of Database Systems_ at NYU, going beyond basic requirements and adding a variety of additional features including _user-session management_, _SQLi mitigation_, _search by scope & relevancy_, and more.

 The project objective entailed building a fully-functional, SQL-driven question-and-answer system which supported: